akikadigital/laravel-mpesa/README.md

 $response = $mpesa->taxRemittance($amount, $receiverShortCode, $accountReference, $remarks);
 ```

+## Function Responses

+All responses, except the token generation response, confirm to the responses documented on the daraja portal.

 ## License

 The Laravel Mpesa package is open-sourced software licensed under the MIT license.

-You can copy and paste this Markdown content into a README.md file for your Laravel Mpesa package.
+See the LICENSE file for details.